dsagman/picat/readme.md

 Let's look at the four solver modules and what makes them different from each other, and the options you can provide to the solver for them.

 *Note: Picat is primarily focused on problems with integer aka finite-domain solutions.
 (Yes, integers are infinite, but not in computer programs that are expected to halt.)
-While MIP provides the ability to have real-valued solutions, if you are really looking for non-linear optimization, Picat is not the right tool.*
+MIP provides the ability to have real-valued solutions.*

 *On the other hand, Picat does have a neural network modules that interfaces to the [FAAN neural network library](https://leenissen.dk/).
 I'm sure someone could use it for non-linear optimzation, given that this is exactly what neural networks do.
 However, that person is not me.
 Hakan, of course, has some [example code](https://www.hakank.org/picat/nn_hakank/).*

 #### CP, Constraint Programming or Constraint Logic Programming (Integer)

-CP finds feasible values for decision variables by searching through and reducing the domains of those variables via algorithmic techniques such as: breadth and depth-first search, tabling (memoization), backtracking, refinement, perturbation, constraint propogation, combinatorics, unification, and other heuristics.
+CP finds feasible values for decision variables by searching through and reducing the domains of those variables via algorithmic techniques such as: breadth and depth-first search, tabling (memoization), backtracking, refinement, perturbation, constraint propagation, combinatorics, unification, and other heuristics.

-The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use.
-It also has the most option to adjust the search strategy.
+*Note: The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use for constraints.
+It also has the most options to adjust the search strategy.
+However, because `cp` has been so quick, I have not tried the other solvers very much, but that doesn't mean you shouldn't try them. *

+*Also, I have also started to see many Advent of Code days as being alilgned to [`planner`](#constraint-and-planner-example-programs) because there's such a plethora of shortest path or action-next action problems.*

 Here's the scoop copied right out of the manual: